FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ### Story #9
-As a user I want to be able to check which conferences a speaker participated
+As a user I want to be able to check which talks a speaker participated

 ### User interface mockup
 [a introduzir]